History of Brittany: High Middle Ages

 In the midst of the conflict, in 1352, the États de Bretagne or Estates of Brittany were established.
 They would develop into the Duchy's parlement.

 Deserted by his nobles, Duke John IV left for exile in England in 1373.
 The higher nobility of that time, like the house of Coetmen-Penthièvre, or the house of Rougé, descendants of the former kings of Brittany, strongly supported the Penthièvre side and was nearly extinguished in the repeated fights between Montfort and Penthièvre's troops.
 The king of France, Charles V, named as lieutenant-general of Brittany his brother, the duke of Anjou (also a son-in-law of Joanna de Penthièvre).
 In 1378, the king of France sought to annex Brittany, which provoked the Bretons to recall John IV from exile.
 The second Treaty of Guérande (1381) established Brittany's neutrality in the Anglo-French conflict, although John continued to swear homage to Charles VI.

-In 1420, duke John V was kidnapped by the count of Penthièvre, son of Joanna of Penthièvre.
+In 1420, duke John V was kidnapped by the count of Penthièvre, grandson of Joanna of Penthièvre.
 John's wife, duchess Joanna de France besieged the rebels and set free her husband, who confiscated the Penthièvre's goods.

 In 1464 the Catholicon, a Breton-Latin-French dictionary by Jehan Lagadeuc, was published.
 This book was the world's first trilingual dictionary, the first Breton dictionary and also the first French dictionary.

 The army of the Kingdom of France, with the help of 5,000 mercenaries from Switzerland and Italy, defeated the Breton army in 1488, and the last Duke of independent Brittany, Francis II, was forced to submit to a treaty giving the King of France the right to determine the marriage of the Duke's daughter, a 12-year-old girl, the heir to the Duchy.
 The Duchess Anne was the last independent ruler of the duchy as she was ultimately obliged to marry Louis XII of France.
 The duchy passed on her death to her daughter Claude, but Claude's husband Francis I of France incorporated the duchy into the Kingdom of France in 1532 through the Edict of Union between Brittany and France, which was registered with the Estates of Brittany.